You know what frustrated me most when my oldest son was a baby and a young toddler?

 For others, though, nap transitions are difficult and loooong.
 If your baby or toddler is in that second category, you’d probably appreciate some suggestions as to how to make those transitions a bit easier, right?

 We hear you.
 That’s why we’ve included so many nap-focused resources in our VIP Members Area.
 Check them out below!

 Special VIP Members-Only Nap Resources

 Mastering Naps & Schedules.
 For starters, all Baby Sleep Site® VIP members receive unlimited access to all our e-Books.
 That’s right – for the price of your membership, you can read all our e-Books at no additional cost!
 That includes Mastering Naps & Schedules.
 With over 45 sample schedules (all available for you to view in the Members Area), Mastering Naps & Schedules is THE e-Book for tired parents of non-napping kiddos!
 We tackle all your top napping issues, including how to get your baby or toddler to take longer naps, how to get your child’s naps to be more consistent and predictable, how to manage nap transitions, how to encourage good napping while traveling – and more!
 Become a VIP member today, and access the e-Book instantly – no download necessary!

-Nap Tele-Seminars — Another great VIP members-only resource?
+Nap Audio Courses — Another great VIP members-only resource?
 Our audio courses.
 Hosted by Nicole herself, these audio courses offer you insider information and our trademark sleep coaching methods and techniques.
 And guess what?
-We have a special tele-seminar that’s completely focused on managing nap transitions.
-That’s right – as a member, you will have access to a 30 – 45-minute coaching session with Nicole herself!
+We have a special audio course that’s completely focused on managing nap transitions.
+That’s right – as a VIP member, you will have access to this coaching session with Nicole!
 She’ll walk you through the basics of navigating nap transitions without destroying your existing daytime schedule, or ruining night sleep.

 VIP Members-Only Nap Articles — And now, we’ve recently added a special members-only article on this very topic: 5 Practical, Hands-On Tips For Managing Common Nap Transitions.
 Learn our 5 top secrets for how to gently and painlessly navigate nap transitions, and help them happen in a way that preserves your child’s sleep while also preserving your own sanity! 😉